sangiloum/travel/_includes/tips.md

 - No tipping is necessary in Korea.
 It is not customary to tip at restaurants, hotels, taxi, or for services.

+### Breakfast

+{: .important}
+> One of the best options for having breakfast around IBS is the famous bakery, called **Sungsimdang** (성심당).
+It is located across the street from the Lotte City Hotel (롯데시티호텔), inside the Daejeon Convention Center (DCC).
+It opens daily from 8am.
+Very close to IBS.
+>
+> On the second floor of the Daejeon Convention Center, there is also a **brunch cafe** (브런치카페) run by Sungsimdang.
+The brunch menus are available from 8am to 7pm.
+You need to enter the building and take the elevator to the second floor.

+A closer option is *Starbucks* on the 38th floor of the EXPO tower, the building having the Shinsegae department store.
+It opens daily from 8am.
+You can buy a coffee and a sandwich there and enjoy the great view of Daejeon.
+It opens at 8am and closes at 10pm.

+On the 39th floor of the same building, there is a cafe called *Paul Bassett* with a pizza restaurant called *Il Forno*.
+It opens at 9am and closes at 10pm.

+IBS has a cafeteria which is open daily during weekdays.
+It is located on the 1st (ground) floor.
+You can buy a breakfast coupon KRW 3,000 at the machine by cash or credit card and replace it with a sandwich and a drink at the counter.

+### Convenience Stores

+Convenience stores are are open 24 hours.
+You can buy snacks, drinks, and daily necessities there.
+They also have ATMs and you can buy and charge the transportation card.
+Here is a list of the most popular convenience stores in Korea:
+- **CU** (씨유), **GS25** (지에스25), **7-Eleven**, **Mini Stop**, **Emart 24**

 ### SIM Card

 - If your smartphone supports an E-SIM, then it is best to buy an E-SIM online by installing an app.
 [Airalo](https://ref.airalo.com/gW2F) is highly recommended.
 They have a E-SIM covering 18 countires in Asia including Korea, that costs US $5 for 1GB data for 7 days or  US $13 for 3 GB data for 30 days.